3rd March 2018

 Jim however was keen as mustard and wanted to get out in the snow.

 We knew we would have to stick to main roads that had been cleared so that limited our options.
-We had recently been to Derwent Water but we knew it would present little difficult so decided to go back again.
+We had recently been to Derwent Water but we knew it would present little difficulty so decided to go back again.

 They say that “Fortune favours the bold” and that was true this morning.

-After a cursory but largely unfruitful shoot around the jetties and a quick look from Friar’s Crag, we found ourselves in Strandshag Bay where the shallow water had cooled more than the deeper parts of the lake and the lapping water had encrusted the rocks with weird tendrils of ice.
+After a cursory but largely unfruitful shoot around the jetties and a quick look from Friar’s Crag, we found ourselves in Strandshag Bay where the shallow water had cooled a little more than the deeper parts of the lake and the lapping water had encrusted the rocks with weird tendrils of ice.